sudeshi1/python-api-challenge/README.md

 #### Tasks

-- Create a series of scatter plots to showcase the following relationships:
+**Create a series of scatter plots to showcase the following relationships**

 * Temperature (F) vs. Latitude